Unveiling the Connection: Cocaine Use and ADHD

 This approach combines psychosocial and designed to help reduce cravings and withdrawal symptoms associated with cocaine use.

-Finally, addiction help services are available through various organisations that provide a range of tailored to meet individual needs.
+Finally, addiction help services are available through various organisations that provide a range of treatment options tailored to meet individual needs.

 These programmes often include educational support to address triggers associated with substance abuse as well as access to resources related to mental health and addiction recovery.